-UCB Applicants: The Colleges of Engineering, Environmental Design, Chemistry, Natural Resources and the Haas School of Business have extensive, prescribed major prerequisites.
+UCB Applicants: The Colleges of Engineering, Environmental Design, Chemistry, and the Haas School of Business have extensive, prescribed major prerequisites.
 Moreover, the IGETC requirements generally exceed the college-specific breadth requirements (but do not supersede the major requirements).
 In general, IGETC is not appropriate preparation for majors in these colleges.
+Additionally, most majors in the College of Natural Resources do not accept the IGETC.
+Please check with the college or visit the ASSIST Web site (www.assist.org) for more information.